-The Chemistry and Biochemistry Department participates in the Premedical Primary Care Program with Pennsylvania State University College of Medicine and the Cooperative Osteopathic Medicine program with Philadelphia College of Osteopathic Medicine.
+The Chemistry and Biochemistry Department participates in the Premedical Primary Care Program with Pennsylvania State University College of Medicine and the Osteopathic Medicine/B.S.
+3+4 or 4+4 Program with Philadelphia College of Osteopathic Medicine (Emphasis in Chemistry/Biochemistry).